-E.g., people go for toxic and packaged milk like nestle and others thinking that the pure and natural milk will be more expensive, well they’re not!
+E.g., people go for toxic and packaged milk like nestle and others.
+They think that the pure and natural milk will be more expensive, well they’re not!

-You’ll just have to make a list of all food items and look for various places where you can acquire them.
-Some items might have higher price, some places or stores might have higher price too, so short list the ones best suited in your budget, but never compromise your health by taking those junk and toxic products out in the market.
+You’ll just have to make a list of all food items.
+Then, look for various places where you can acquire them.
+Some items might have higher price, some places or stores might have higher price too.
+So short list the ones best suited in your budget, but never compromise your health by taking those junk and toxic products out in the market.

 People pay toxic and high fat and stuff diets from mcdonalds and other fast food outlets, however if you get the raw materials yourself and cook the healthy meal yourself, it will be far more cheaper and healthier.
 It just takes an effort to break the habit.

 NO! it’s not! diet coke or anything diet, containing aspartame is toxic to the body and leads to long term damage to your brain cells and other tissues of the body, resulting in memory loss and other side effects.

 Other than that, coke, pepsi and other drinks by these toxic companies are toxic to our body and result in a huge damage, so they should be avoided at all cost, while you’re dieting or not.

 6. ‘Low fat’ or ‘reduced fat’ food products are always a better choice

 A reduced-fat product contains less fat than the original one.
 But how much less?
 That’s not sure, so not every item with reduced fat written on it is good for diet and weight loss as it contains less fat than the full fat version of the same product.
 So reduced fat version of any product is not always the healthy choice.